andrewsunglaekim/advanced_git_workshop/readme.md

 Here are some examples of `~`:

 ```
+HEAD~ # The previous commit of the current head
 HEAD~1 # The previous commit of the current head
 HEAD~2 # The commit that is 2 before the current head
 master~1 # The previous commit of the tip of the master branch